This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-If you’ve tried this beef tenderloin steak recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this tenderloin steak recipe or any recipe on One Dish Kitchen, please let me know how you liked it by rating the recipe and leaving a comment below.

 Beef Tenderloin Steak